About PreventHer

 Awareness

-Most refugees and immigrants are from countries with fewer Breast Health resources and education, so a lot of refugees and immigrants do not know about Breast cancer issues.
+Most refugees and immigrants are from countries with fewer breast health resources and education, so a lot of refugees and immigrants do not know about Breast Cancer issues.
 There are also various factors that contribute to the lower rates of routine, and preventive health care about minority population such as refugees, immigrants or African-Americans including socioeconomic factors, language and communication barriers, education or understanding of health care risks and symptoms, cultural practices, and expectations, or religious beliefs related to health care, and so on.
 Screening with mammography has been identified as one of the most effective methods for early detection and treatment.
 Refugees, as with all U.S. populations, should receive preventive screening according to Cancer Screening Guidelines.

 Education